Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Updates to the package

 It is a characteristic of least-squares problems that one can approximate the Hessian ``for free'' using $\mathbf{J}$ and the reason it is important to adopt specialized methods for their solution.
-In the case of \ppxf, the Hessian approximation is always especially good, even far from the solution, because the algorithm separates the linear and nonlinear optimization of the templates \citep[sec.~3.3--3.4 of][]{Cappellari2017} and ensures that $\sum_j r_j=0$ at every step.
+In the case of \ppxf, the Hessian approximation is always especially good, even far from the solution, because the algorithm separates the linear and nonlinear optimizations \citep[sec.~3.3--3.4]{Cappellari2017} and ensures that $\sum_j r_j=0$ at every step.
 This tends to cancel out the second term in the Hessian of \autoref{eq:hessian}.

 In essence, a specialized SQP algorithm to solve \autoref{eq:linear_system} would consist of solving a sequence of quadratic sub-problems as follows

 Algorithms for this type of problem are discussed e.g. by \citet[sec.~11.2]{Fletcher1987} or \citet[chapter~5]{Gill1981}.
 I implemented those ideas into a trust-region algorithm \citep[chap.~4]{Nocedal2006} but I discovered that the approach is not sufficiently robust for my rather special situation.